What is financial aid?

 Who gives financial aid?

 Financial aid can come from many sources.
-The federal government funds need-based financial aid programs such as the Pell Grant, the Perkins Loan, and Federal Work Study.
-Some states also offer grants and scholarships to residents of their states (see MDHE).
+The federal government funds need-based financial aid programs such as the Pell Grant, SEOG, and Federal Work Study.
+Some states also offer grants and scholarships to residents of their states (see MDHEWD).
 Scholarships are sponsored by corporations, private non-profit foundations, professional organizations, and often, the student's own university.

 Who is Eligible